AdobeDocs/release-notes.en/current.md

 iOS Version 4.21.0

-General - The SDK is now distributed using [!DNL XCFrameworks] in order to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.
+General - The SDK is now distributed using [!DNL XCFrameworks] to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.

 * IMPORTANT: Upgrading to AdobeMobile [!DNL XCFrameworks] requires Xcode 12.0 or newer.
 * IMPORTANT: If using [!DNL Cocoapods], upgrading to AdobeMobile [!DNL XCFrameworks] requires [!DNL Cocoapods] 1.10.0 or newer.